 Two Chinese characters make up the name of Shanghai, 上 (shàng, "upon") and 海 (hǎi, "sea"), together meaning "Upon-the-Sea".
 In the process of modernisation to become one of the global financial centres, the Longtang communities of narrow interconnected passageways in this old city of Shanghai are fast being replaced with high-rise apartments and shopping malls.

-This project focuses on the last remaining and disappearing Longtang neighbourhoods, primarily in the Hongkou, Yangpu and Huangpu districts of Shanghai.
+This project focuses on the last remaining and disappearing Longtang neighbourhoods, primarily in Shanghai's Hongkou, Yangpu and Huangpu districts.

 Shortlisted at the 4th 无像Imageless Dummy Photobook Awards (2022)